codequest-eu/monsters-api/README.md

 * `GET /monster/:slug`

   If slug is correct and monster exists, will response with generated monster details.
 Each server instance will create new statistics so don't be surprised with the diffs 😉.
+Those monsters... they're so unpredictable!

 ```bash